Saturday, May 14, 2011

 1977: For the third week, Marvin Gaye held on to #1 on the R&B chart with "Got to Give It Up".

 1977: Leo Sayer had a #1 song with "When I Need You".
 "Sir Duke" by Stevie Wonder waited its turn with the classic "Hotel California" dropping to #3.
 Glen Campbell's "Southern Nights" came in next followed by "Couldn't Get It Right" from the Climax Blues Band.
-The rest of the Top Ten: "Right Time of the Night" from Jennifer Warnes, the Atlanta Rhythm Section with "So In To You", "I'm Your Boogie Man" from K.C. & the Sunshine Band at #8, Marvin Gaye with "Got To Give It Up" and Rose Royce had a great song entering the top 10--"I Wanna' Get Next To You".
+The rest of the Top 10: "Right Time Of The Night" from Jennifer Warnes, the Atlanta Rhythm Section with "So In To You", "I'm Your Boogie Man" from KC and the Sunshine Band at #8, Marvin Gaye with "Got To Give It Up" and Rose Royce had a great song entering the top 10--"I Wanna' Get Next To You".

 Thomas Dolby blinded us with science...

 1983: "Beat It" spent a third week at #1 for Michael Jackson.
 David Bowie's "Let's Dance" was #2, followed by "Jeopardy" from the Greg Kihn Band, "Overkill" by Men At Work and Thomas Dolby's "She Blinded Me With Science".
-The rest of the Top Ten: The former #1 from Dexys Midnight Runners, "Come On Eileen" took position #6, Irene Cara had a monster hit moving from 13-7--"Flashdance", Prince moved to #8 with "Little Red Corvette", Laura Branigan entered the top ten with "Solitaire" and After the Fire hung on to #10 with "Der Kommissar".
+The rest of the Top 10: The former #1 from Dexys Midnight Runners, "Come On Eileen", took position #6, Irene Cara had a monster hit moving from 13-7--"Flashdance", Prince moved to #8 with "Little Red Corvette", Laura Branigan entered the Top 10 with "Solitaire" and After the Fire hung on to #10 with "Der Kommissar".

 1983: Thriller by Michael Jackson was #1 for a 12th week on the Album chart.

-1985: Michael Jackson was given a humanitarian award from United States President Ronald Reagan.
+1985: Michael Jackson was given a humanitarian award from United States President Ronald Reagan at the White House.

 1987: Frank Sinatra condemned apartheid in South Africa.

-1988: Atlantic Records celebrated their 40th anniversary.
+1988: Atlantic Records celebrated their 40th anniversary with a nearly-non stop 13 hour concert at Madison Squard Garden in New York City.
 The former surviving members of Led Zeppelin reunited with John Bonham's son, Jason on drums.

 1988: Foreigner reached #1 on the Adult Contemporary chart with "I Don't Want to Live Without You".